Every Halloween, we present a week’s worth of perfect holiday programming.

 One wouldn’t—and shouldn’t—watch horror movies by daylight.
 And it’s just common sense that reading scary stories under the glare of the sun saps their strength, like a vampire.
 So it would only follow that one shouldn’t write about horror during the day.
 One needs shadows and a little bit of quiet.
 (An empty house and a candle help, but let’s not be sticklers.)
 Following my own rules, here I am as late afternoon slowly turns to dusk on a crisp October evening, and by the time I’m wrapping up with this first entry in our annual Great Pumpkins series—in which we offer seven films curated for your holiday pleasure—twilight will have long fallen.
 I haven’t turned a light on yet, using only the glow from the laptop as a beacon in the gloom, leading me through the brambles of thought that will get me to where I want to be: to an understanding of fear.

 For eleven years now, we’ve been offering scary movie suggestions to our readers—not just to share movie recommendations, but to try and figure out what is scary and why.
 Horror movies are often the territory of cultists and collectors, their transgressions spoken of gleefully.
 But harder to define than a horror movie’s rule-breaking is its ability to disturb the viewer on a profound level.
 When it does, it’s because it has managed to say something unsettling about our world, and therefore has communicated some kind of truth.
 For its ability to cleanly allegorize, the short story form has long been the greatest vessel for horror.
-A great short story writer gives you just enough to shake up the reader.
+A great short story writer gives the reader just enough to shake them up.
 Rarely am I more haunted by a work of fiction than in short form: Shirley Jackson’s “The Summer People,” M. R. James’s “Oh, Whistle and I’ll Come to You, My Lad,” William Faulkner’s “A Rose for Emily,” Edgar Allan Poe’s “The Masque of the Red Death,” W. W. Jacobs’s “The Monkey’s Paw,” Nathaniel Hawthorne’s “Young Goodman Brown”—none of these offer enough incident or scope to sustain a full novel.
 And none of them betray all of their mysteries.
 You leave each of them puzzling a little over what you’ve just read.
 The simplicity itself is sinister: they boil life down to the bone.

 Short films, on the other hand, are largely missing the precise clarity that comes from one writer’s succinct vision.
 Even the briefest film is by necessity collaborative.
 There have been fine feature film extrapolations of short tales (Corman’s The Masque of the Red Death, although it had to be changed considerably to fit 90 minutes); short films that sufficiently adapt and update famous tales (Mario Bava’s The Drop of Water is an effective variation on Poe’s “The Tell-Tale Heart”); and rare original short films that manage to get at the limpid brilliance of the best scary stories, especially Antonio Mercero’s 1972 La Cabina (a prior Pumpkin selection), so adroit at exploiting so many fears within the course of just 30 minutes—political, social, physical—that I am still yet to get over the experience of watching it.